Reopening D.C., Maryland and Virginia: What the latest metrics tell us

-And the governments of those jurisdictions have made progress in expanding testing, hiring contact tracers and stockpiling personal protecting equipment.
+And the governments of those jurisdictions have made progress in expanding testing, hiring contact tracers and stockpiling personal protective equipment.

 Still, the number of people dying of complications from the novel coronavirus remains alarmingly high, and it spiked on Saturday and Sunday in Virginia.